kmc97/doctor-hr-frontend/README.md

 # doctor-hr-frontend
 Basic Heart Rate Viewer

 UI that interfaces with previous assignments server connected to MongosDB database.
-To use, make sure that both the MongosDB and Gunicorn connections are up and running (you will be connecting to http://vcm-3738.vm.duke.edu:5000/)
+To use, make sure that both the MongosDB and Gunicorn connections are up and running on a screen in your virtual machine (you will be connecting to http://vcm-3738.vm.duke.edu:5000/)

+Next, you must run "npm run start" to launch the React App.

 To use, simply type the user email into the text box, then click the button to retrieve the data.
 A table showing all heart rates and the time stamps of the heart rates is created.
 In addition, the maximum heart rate value is returned at the top of the table.